Naji al-Ali: Assassination

-An as of yet unidentified shooter opened fire on Al-Ali outside the London office of Kuwaiti newspaper Al Qabas in Ives Street on 22 July 1987, hitting him in the back and neck.
+An unidentified shooter opened fire on Al-Ali outside the London office of Kuwaiti newspaper Al Qabas in Ives Street on 22 July 1987, hitting him in the back and neck.
 The gun used in the murder, a 7.62 Tokarev pistol, was only found on the Hallfield Estate in Paddington by police nearly two years later, on 22 April 1989.
 Al-Ali was subsequently taken to hospital and remained in a coma until his death on 29 August 1987.
 Although his will requested that he be buried in Ain al-Hilweh beside his father, this proved impossible to arrange and he was buried in Brookwood Islamic Cemetery outside London.

 In 1987, the Metropolitan Police arrested suspect Ismail Sowan, a 28-year-old Jerusalem-born Palestinian researcher at Hull University, and found a cache of weapons and explosives in his apartment that they believed were intended for terrorist attacks around Europe.
 Initially, police officials said Sowan was a member of the PLO, which denied any involvement.
 Later investigation by the London police revealed that Sowan had been working as a double agent, having been recruited by the Israeli secret service Mossad to infiltrate a PLO cell known as Force 17.
 He was found to have seemingly been successful in this role, even serving as best man at the wedding of the cell’s leader.
 Sowan admitted to being a double agent but denied being the shooter.
 He claimed that he had been trying to distance himself from Force 17 by the time of the murder, and that the weapons and explosives found at his home were delivered to him in locked briefcases by the cell's leader.
 A second suspect arrested by Scotland Yard also admitted to being a Mossad double agent, and it was later confirmed that Mossad had two double agents working in London-based PLO hit teams and had advance knowledge of the killing.
 Sowan denied direct involvement and implicated Force 17, but the involvement of undercover Mossad agents that knew of the plan triggered speculation that Israeli intelligence may have been the culprit behind the assassination.